wso2/carbon-kernel/distribution/carbon-home/README.txt

     - bin
       Contains various scripts .sh & .bat scripts.

-    - lib
+        - bootstrap
-      Contains the basic set of libraries required to startup Carbon.
+            Contains the basic set of libraries required to bootstrap Carbon.

-    - repository
-      The repository where artifacts which are deployed in WSO2 Carbon based products are stored.

-    	- components
+    - osgi
       Contains all OSGi related libraries and configurations.

     - conf
       Contains server configuration files.
 Ex: carbon.yml

     - deployment
 	  All deployment artifacts should go into this directory.

     - logs
       Contains all log files created during execution.

     - tmp
       Used for storing temporary files, and is pointed to by the